schumancd/neuromorphic-benchmarks/oscillators/README.md

 [spikeraster](spike_raster.png)

-The actual expected spike raster is given in `activity.log`.
-Each line has a space delimited time, neuron pair.
+The spike raster data is given in `activity.log`.
+Each line is formatted as a space delimited time, neuron pair.